TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/IClean.md

 <br />

-Fuzzed the web a bit to see if we could find a path where we could use our new cookies and discovered the /dashboard path.
+Fuzzed the web a bit to see if we could find a path where we could use our new cookies and discovered the `/dashboard path`.

 <br />